openmsa/python-sdk/README.md

 _This assumes you have docker installed and running_

-- Create a docker image that will serve as the builder from [here](http://ubibucket.ubiqube.com/users/efe/repos/eduardo-stuff/browse/docker/rpmbuild)
+- Create a docker image that will serve as the builder

+	./init

 #### Generate RPM